cylynx/motif.gl/README.md

 $ npm run motif:build
 ```

-2. The production bundle produced in **step 1** will be import by **motif-demo**, the **motif-demo** play as a role to verify how the **@cylynx/motif** library behaves in client's browser environment.
+2. The production bundle produced in **step 1** will be imported by **motif-demo**, and helps to verify the behaviour of the library in the client's browser environment.
 We will first generate a production build in **motif-demo**.

 ```bash
 $ npm run demo:build
 ```

-3. Serve the demo with port 3000, access `http://localhost:3000` to verify whether the application is running.
+3. Serve the demo with port 3000, access `http://localhost:3000` to verify that the application is running.

 ```bash
 $ npm run demo:serve
 ```

-4. Once the **step 3** is execute successfully, we can launch Cypress to verify whether our test case are running accurately.
+4. Once **step 3** runs successfully, we can launch Cypress to verify whether our test case are running accurately.

 ```bash
 $ cd ./packages/motif && npm run cypress:open
 ```
 ## Built with

 - Antv G6 and Graphin for the graph library
 - Base Web and Styletron for the UI
 - Redux for state management
 - Typescript

+## Contributing

+Contributions are always welcome!

+See `contributing.md` for ways to get started.

+Please adhere to this project's `code of conduct`.

+## Commercial Support

+We provide commercial support for enterprises using Motif with customised backend integrations and features where necessary.

+Contact us at motif@cylynx.io for further information.

 ## License